nickpdemarco/rustconf2025/README.md

 - We may also embed a hash (the provenance of which is unclear) to prevent identical namespaces from causing ODR violations.

 ### [Zngur issue 48](https://github.com/HKalbasi/zngur/issues/48)
-We need the emitted `generated.h` header to be split up along some reasonable semantic lines.
+We need the emitted `generated.h` header to be split up along some reasonable semantic lines, primarily to improve incremental compilation performance.
+Note: A 60-line Zngur spec of ours creates a 4,000-line `generated.h`.
+This won't scale.

 - Still in design.
 Approximate plan: emit one header per crate.
 But, where would this symbol go?